datastax/csharp-driver/README.md

 You can use the [project mailing list][mailing-list] or create a ticket on the [Jira issue tracker][jira].

+## Upgrading from previous versions

+If you are upgrading from previous versions of the driver, [visit the Upgrade Guide][upgrade-guide].

 ## Getting Started

 `IDseCluster` and `IDseSession` extend their CQL driver counterparts, so you can use `Dse` instances to execute CQL